What is the greenhouse effect?

 Basically, Earth is not able to expel enough heat to keep itself cool, resulting in what's become known as "global warming."
 It's the greenhouse effect gone wild.

-The problem is mostly the increased concentration of carbon dioxide (CO2) in the atmosphere.
-CO2 (in addition to water vapor) is the most substantial greenhouse gas.
+The problem is mostly the increased concentration of atmospheric carbon dioxide (CO2).
+CO2 is the most abundant greenhouse gas (after water vapor).

-This increase has led to a 1.8 degrees F (1 degree C) increase in Earth's temperature -- which may not seem like a lot until you realize that scientists predict dire, irreversible global effects at a 2 degrees C temperature increase, including melting ice sheets, rising sea levels and accompanying flooding, extreme climate patterns and widespread destruction of wildlife habitat [source: Times].
+This increase has led to a 2-degree F (1-degree C) increase in Earth's temperature since the preindustrial era — which may not seem like a lot until you realize that scientists predict dire, irreversible global effects at a 2-degrees C temperature increase, including melting ice sheets, rising sea levels and accompanying flooding, extreme climate patterns and widespread destruction of wildlife habitat.

-In agreements like the Kyoto Protocol, the world has begun to take action to try to curb this increased greenhouse effect.
+In agreements like the Kyoto Protocol and the Paris Agreement, the world has begun to take action to try to curb global greenhouse gas emissions.
 It remains to be seen whether these efforts will succeed in averting disaster or will prove to be too little too late.

 Advertisement